 Once I released my desire to achieve perfection, I felt like a massive weight had been lifted off my shoulders.
 Expecting yourself to adhere to a strict diet or hit the gym 7 days a week, isn't sustainable, nor will it make you happy.
-So set realistic goals and expectations for yourself and let go of perfection.
-Just do what you can, with what you've got, wherever you are.
+Have your clients set realistic goals and expectations for themselves and let go of perfection.
+Remind them to just do what they can, with what they’ve got, wherever they are.

 #2.
 I am the only one who is in control of how I fuel my body

 I wasted years "trying" to eat healthy but somehow always found excuses.
 Once I realized that I was the only one in control of the food I was putting in my body, my mindset shifted.
-Eating healthy is one of those things that no one can do for you.
-You have to do it for yourself.
-Accept that you are the one on control, take the wheel and drive.
+Remind your clients that eating healthy is one of those things that no one can do for you.
+They have to do it for themselves.
+Have them accept that they are the one in control.
+They can take the wheel and drive.

 #3.
 When I eat better, I feel better